appseconnect/docs/_posts/Connectors/Technology Connectors/Rest/2019-09-20-BasicAuthentication.md

         title: "Basic Authentication"
         identifier: basicauthentication
 ---
-# Process to Configure Basic Authentication in Generic Rest Adapter
+# Process to Configure Basic Authentication in Generic Rest Adapter - On Premise
 To configure the Basic Authentication Type for Generic Rest Adapter follow the steps given below:

 1. [Login to APPSeCONNECT Portal](https://docs.appseconnect.com/) and choose the desired application (Rest Supported Application).
-2. [Create Technology Application](/getting-started/#creating-connection--executing-the-touchpoint) using generic rest adapter.
+2. [Create Technology Application](/getting-started/#b-technology-app-creation) using generic rest adapter.
 Choose `REST` option while creating technology application for REST based protocol.
 3. [Create Connection](/getting-started/#creating-connection--executing-the-touchpoint) between the application.

 **Protip:** You can use either both technology app or one tech app and one prepackaged app while creating a connection.